VojislavD/laravel-messages/README.md

 ---

-This package add messages system to Laravel application based on <a href="https://tallstack.dev/" target="_blank">TALL stack</a> (Tailwind CSS, Alpine.js, Laravel, Livewire).
+This package adds messages system to Laravel application based on <a href="https://tallstack.dev/" target="_blank">TALL stack</a> (Tailwind CSS, Alpine.js, Laravel, Livewire).

 <img src="https://user-images.githubusercontent.com/23532087/158830293-54bb73e1-acae-44f8-a52a-d2b0149865e4.gif">

 ## Requirments

 This package is compatible with <a href="https://jetstream.laravel.com/" target="_blank">Laravel Jetstream</a> package for Livewire stack.
-If you have it installed and working there are no futher steps required.
+If you have it installed and working there are no further steps required.

-If you don't have Laravel Jetstream you need to have some sort of authentication because package use Laravels Authenticatable class to get authneticated user.
+If you don't have Laravel Jetstream, you need to have some sort of authentication because the package use Laravels Authenticatable class to get authenticated user.
 Also, you need to have already installed and working Tailwind CSS, Alpine.js and Livewire.

 ## Installation